-Before you think we’ve lost the plot entirely, these are both forms of pedal technique recognised using the Wattbike Polar View.
-The Polar View is a technique analysis tool which makes the invisible, visible.
-It displays an easily understood real-time graph which shows exactly where you are losing force through your pedal stroke, how much power you’re producing from each leg and the angle of your peak force.
+The Polar View is a technique analysis tool by Wattbike which makes the invisible, visible.
+It displays an easily understood real-time graph which shows exactly where you are losing force through your pedal stroke, how much power you’re producing from each leg, and the angle of your peak force.

 The Polar View Shapes

-There are 3 main stages of pedal technique viewable in the Polar View, The figure of eight, Peanut and Sausage.
+There are 3 main stages of pedal technique viewable in the Polar View: the figure of eight, the peanut, and the sausage.

 The Figure of Eight - Beginner

 The beginner cyclist is a stomper.
 At points one and two they lose momentum as they transition from leg to leg.
-This cyclist is quad dominant, meaning they’re pushing with the front of their leg, without scraping with the hamstrings (back of the leg).
+This cyclist is quad dominant, meaning they’re pushing solely with the front of their leg without pulling up with the hamstrings.

-Tip: Being properly secured in the toe cages or using cycling shoes will help keep your power throughout the pedal stroke.
+Tip: Being properly secured in the toe cages or using cleats will help keep your power throughout the pedal stroke.

 The Peanut - Intermediate